 - toppings of your choosing

-- Reheat for just a few minutes on the stove top or until desired temperature.
-Top with your favorite oatmeal topping and some extra milk.
+Reheat for just a few minutes on the stove top or until desired temperature.
+Top with your favorite oatmeal toppings and some extra milk.